jackokring/doris.nvim/README.md

 ### Features To Do

+- [ ] More pure help functions in `lua/doris/module.lua` with pass through
 - [x] Pass through of plenary selected modules using short names
 - [x] Output window 80\*24 with keyboard capture callback
   - [x] "Ghost" character to "use" cursor visibility (normal mode)